- Why Colby?

 - Contact Admissions

-Federal Loan Request Form
+Federal Loan Request Form (Student Borrowers)

 There are two key federal student loans available to undergraduate students who are U.S. or dual U.S. citizens, or permanent residents: the Federal Stafford Loan and the Federal Perkins Loan.
 The application for both loans is the Free Application for Federal Student Aid or FAFSA.
 We encourage families comfortable with online processing to complete the FAFSA online.
 If you prefer to complete a paper FAFSA, call 1-800-433-3243 to request a paper form.